robotology/blocktest/README.md

 The **configure** method conf parameter is a map key-value.
-The map contains all the configuration parameters that are present in xml.
+The map contains all the configuration parameters that are present in XML.

 ```xml
 <librarysettings enabled="true" name="yarpactiondepot" wrappername="/right_leg /left_leg /torso /head /right_arm /left_arm" robotname="icubSim" netclock="true" />